 We stock two Oil-based lubricants which are equally popular.
 YES Oil-based lubricant and Astroglide Organic.
 One we are excited to stock and that is growing in popularity is and Australian made product that in our discussions with Medical Specialists, and Pelvic Health Physiotherapists is Olive & Bee.
 This is an all-natural, organic product that is incredibly versatile as an oil-based lubricant, vaginal moisturiser or a skin moisturiser.
 We love it and if you have not found a product that works for you Olive & Bee is definitely worth a try.

 Silicone-based lubricants are long-lasting, great in the water and safe for use with latex condoms.
 They are not to be used with silicone toys it degrades the surface of the toy.

 As a side note petroleum-based products should be avoided as they may cause irritation by changing the pH of the vagina that may contribute to problems like thrush.
 They cannot be used with any latex products including condoms and last but not least they are thick, stain and are hard to wash off.
 We do not stock these, but it is important to share.

 ● A little lubricant goes a long way.

 ● Squirt a small amount in your hand to warm it up first, rather than applying it directly onto the genitals.
 That can be a bit of a cold shock, which unless you are practicing temperature play could significantly slow things down.

-If you would like to read more we have a free download on the site that you can access here.
-There is so much more we could write about lubricants but we will address the more sextech or sexgeek aspects of lubricants in future article.
+There is so much more we could write about lubricants but we will address the more sextech or sex geek aspects of lubricants in a future article.